industrialdev/wicket-wp-account-centre/docs/engineering/ac-profile-picture.md

 ### Validation and drift

+Drift (the configured field is later removed from the MDP) is handled at two times, plus a visible admin notice.
+All three agree on one trust rule: an empty field list gives no signal, so it never blocks a sync or raises a false alarm.

+- **Settings-save time** (`ProfileImageMdpFieldSettings::sanitizeField`).
+The ref
-The ref is validated at **settings-save time** only (`sanitizeField`), never on the upload path.
-If the selected field is later removed from the MDP, the previous value is kept (a warning is logged); the upload path reads the stored ref as a plain string and never queries schemas.
+  is validated against the live list.
+On drift, the previous value is kept and a warning is logged.
+Never runs on the upload path.
+- **Upload time** (`Profile::syncProfileImageToMdp` calls
+  `ProfileImageMdpFieldSettings::configuredRefHasDrifted()`).
+Before the MDP write, the stored ref is checked against the raw transient only.
+If the cache is populated and the ref is absent, the write is skipped (degrade to No syncing) and a warning is logged, so a removed field is not retried on every upload.
+An empty/absent cache gives no signal: the check never calls MDP and the upload path stays MDP-free.
+- **Settings UI** (`ProfileImageMdpFieldSettings::renderField`).
+When the stored ref is not in a populated live list, a red notice tells the operator to pick a valid field or set No syncing.

 ### Migration